 Start with your personal information, such as your name, address, telephone number, and professional email address.
 Next, write a summary statement that shows off your most important skills and accomplishments.
 After that, give a brief summary of your industry-specific skills or qualifications.
 Then, describe your relevant work experience using action verbs and numbers whenever possible.
 Finally, show off your college-level education.

-Most resume structures fall into one of three categories: functional, chronological, or hybrid.
-The interior designer resume sample falls into the hybrid structure category because it simultaneously focuses on skills and experience.
-A functional document would put more emphasis on skills while a chronological structure looks to experience.
+Most resume formats fall into one of three categories: functional, chronological, or combination.
+The above interior designer resume sample falls into the combination resume format because it simultaneously focuses on skills and experience.
+A functional resume would put more emphasis on skills while a chronological resume looks to experience.
 The way you structure your document should depend on your unique experiences.
 You may also want to consider what the employer wants to see.
 For more information about formatting a resume, visit our resume format page.

 In today’s technological world, many employers use a computer program to help them sort through the professional documents that come across their desk.
 An applicant tracking system looks through resumes to find top applicants based on keywords.

 If you want your document to make it past an ATS, you need to use keywords important to the employer, and you need to make sure the document is ATS-friendly.
 Read through the job description to see what skills the hiring manager wants to see.
 Try to use the same phrases throughout your document when possible.
 Use bulleted lists instead of tables to make sure your document is legible to an ATS.

 5. How long should an interior designer resume be?